How Much Does It Cost to Finish a Basement in Pittsburgh? (2026 Cost Guide)

 Now that you know what goes into the system, let’s talk about the numbers.
 Here’s what a finished basement typically costs in the Pittsburgh area.

-Basement Finishing Costs in Pittsburgh: What Price Ranges Can You Expect?
+Basement Finishing Costs in Pittsburgh: Typical Price Ranges by Square Foot

 While every project is unique, here’s a look at Energy Swing’s average price ranges based on square footage.